 Reduce barriers that disempower women and weaken our ability to drive change together

 Increase access to Let’s Vibe and our partners/clients for a greater variety of underrepresented women locally, nationally, and internationally

-Develop within our community, staff, and partners/clients an understanding of how oppression operates globally, domestically, within the holistic framework of personal and professional development in addition to access to basic resources and equity
+Develop within our community, staff, partners, sponsors, and clients an understanding of how oppression operates globally, domestically, within the holistic framework of personal and professional development in addition to access to basic resources and equity

 Build onto our understanding of the ways in which marginalized and underrepresented groups are systematically prevented from advancing in both their personal and professional lives through:

 Feedback labs with organizations that serve underrepresented groups

 Annual pro bono total of 24 hours dedicated to advancing the mission, goals, operations, and/or functionality of organizations focused on alleviating issues faced by underrepresented and/or under-resourced groups